joker-119/SCPSLGamemodes/BombermanGamemode/README.md

  - Settings+commands to set spawn type.
  - Supports normal rounds aswell as unique ones.
  - Configurable delays for grenade drops.
- - Grenades drop faster and in larger quantities until there's one person left alive (or one team in warmode).
+ - Grenades drop faster and in larger quantities until there's one person left alive (or one team in Warmode).

 ### Config Settings
 Config option | Config Type | Default Value | Description